-I believe you can learn a lot about an individual from the type of things they consider favorites in their life; books, movies, music, visual arts, performing arts, games, food, etc.
+I believe you can learn a lot about an individual from the type of things they consider favorites in their life; books, movies, music, visual arts, performing arts, games, food, etc. This is not a comprehensive list of my favorites, but it gives you a taste of my character through what I like.

 Some movies on this list are not completely made for the whole family to be entertained.
 Please check quality reviews before showing to whole family.
 Also, there are many more Disney movies that could be included on this list that are just “cute” or “fun”, but I wanted to include movies on my list that were a little more impacting than talking animals, or story lines primarily intended for children.
 These lists were created when I was 45 years old, and update when I felt something was worth adding.
 They are not in any particular order.